ATLAS ARTIST

 The Atlas Artist Residency is an intensive eight-week mentorship program for 10 high school artists (grades 9-11) from Richmond.
 This summer-long experience provides young creatives—prioritizing those from Richmond Public Schools and BIPOC communities—with the resources, guidance, and professional mentorship to elevate their artistic practice.

 Resident youth artists receive studio space, a $1,350 stipend, and art materials.
 Throughout the program, they engage in hands-on workshops, portfolio-building activities, and community-focused art making, while learning from established local and international artists.
-Field trips, including museum visits and a retreat to Shenandoah National Park, offer inspiration, experience creating in new environments, and a deeper connection to their craft and the world.
+Field trips, including museum visits and nature excursions, offer inspiration, experience creating in new environments, and a deeper connection to their craft and the world.

 The residency invites young artists to experiment with a variety of mediums, from film and photography to digital art, music production, sound art, and more.
 Through these creative pathways, they will explore themes of community identity and personal expression, culminating in a public exhibition amplifying their collective voices and visions for change.